-Alternative SE-1: Templeton Substation Expansion also may reduce agricultural resources impacts compared to the Proposed Project substation.
+Alternative SE-1A: Templeton Substation Expansion - 230/70 kV Substation also may reduce agricultural resources impacts compared to the Proposed Project substation.
 The substation expansion site is primarily designated as Farmland of Local Importance under the Farmland Mapping and Monitoring Program (CDOC 2016a); it is difficult to tell based on aerial photographs whether the site is currently being used for agricultural production.
 By contrast, the proposed Estrella Substation site is largely Unique Farmland and Farmland of Statewide Importance, both of which are superior classes of land than Farmland of Local Importance, and is under active vineyard cultivation.
 The alternative would impact small areas of Farmland of Statewide Importance due to the 230 kV interconnection, which would extend across El Pomar Drive to the north of the substation expansion site; however, these impacts would be substantially less severe than under the proposed Estrella Substation and 230 kV interconnection.

-Alternative SE-1: Templeton Substation Expansion would meet the Transmission Objective, but would not, on its own, fully meet the Distribution Objective.
+Alternative SE-1A: Templeton Substation Expansion - 230/70 kV Substation would meet the Transmission Objective, but would not, on its own, fully meet the Distribution Objective.
 However, it could potentially be paired with another alternative that meets the distribution needs of the project.
 The alternative is considered potentially feasible and would reduce potentially significant impacts of the Proposed Project (i.e., aesthetics and agricultural resources).
-Therefore, Alternative SE-1: Templeton Substation Expansion is retained for full analysis in the EIR.
+Therefore, Alternative SE-1A: Templeton Substation Expansion - 230/70 kV Substation is retained for full analysis in the EIR.